Zuzanna Ginczanka: Remembrance

 Despite the quality of her poetry, Ginczanka was ignored and forgotten in postwar Poland, as communist censors deemed her work to be undesirable.
 Renewed interest and recognition of her work emerged only after the collapse of communism.

-She is the subject of a moving poem by Sydor Rey, entitled "Smak słowa i śmierci" (The Taste of the Word and of Death) and published in 1967, which ends: "I will know at the furthermost confines | The taste of your death".
+She is the subject of a moving poem by Sydor Rey, entitled "Smak słowa i śmierci" (The Taste of the Word and Death) and published in 1967, which ends: "I will know at the furthermost confines | The taste of your death".
 Another poem in her honour is the composition "Zuzanna Ginczanka" by Dorota Chróścielewska (1948–1996).

 In 1987, poet Józef Łobodowski published a collection of poems in memory of Ginczanka entitled Pamięci Sulamity.
 In 1991, after Poland regained independence, a volume of her collected poems was published.
 Izolda Kiec published two books devoted to Ginczanka: a biography entitled Zuzanna Ginczanka. Życie i twórczość (Zuzanna Ginczanka.
 Life and Works) in 1994 and Ginczanka.
 Nie upilnuje mnie nikt in 2020.

 In 2001, Agata Araszkiewicz, published a book Wypowiadam wam moje życie.
 Melancholia Zuzanny Ginczanki (I Am Expressing to You My Life: The Melancholy of Zuzanna Ginczanka).

 In 2003, poet Maciej Woźniak, dedicated a poem to her in his collection of poems Obie strony światła (Both Sides of Light).
 In 2015, the Museum of Literature in Warsaw hosted an exhibition Tylko szczęście jest prawdziwym życiem (Only Happiness Is Real Life) devoted to the works of Ginczanka.

 In 2017, on the centenary of Ginczanka's birth, a commemorative plaque was unveiled on a tenement house on Mikołajska Street in Kraków where she was in hiding during her stay in the city.
 The same year, Marek Kazmierski translated and published the first book of her work in English.
 In 2019, Jarosław Mikołajewski published a book Cień w cień.
 Za cieniem Zuzanny Ginczanki which deals with her life and literary legacy.

 In 2021, Hanna Kubiak and Bernhard Hofstötter published the first German edition of works by Ginczanka.